apache/jena-site/source/documentation/sdb/query_performance.md

 [SDB layout](database_layouts.html "SDB/Database Layouts") is
 normalised so that the triple table is narrower and uses integers for RDF nodes, then does do joins to get the node representation.
-This optimizers for longer patterns, not API operations.
+These optimizers for longer patterns, not API operations.

 These figures were taken July 2007.

 As with any performance figures, these should be taken merely as a guide.
-The shape of the data, the hardware details, choice of database, and it's configuration (particularly amount of memory used), as well as the queries themselves all greatly contribute to the execution costs.
+The shape of the data, the hardware details, choice of database, and its configuration (particularly amount of memory used), as well as the queries themselves all greatly contribute to the execution costs.